 Some of the most severe meth withdrawal symptoms are psychological rather than physical.
 Many people find that during withdrawal, they experience lifelike dreams or nightmares.
 Sometimes, it is even possible to experience very lifelike hallucinations.

 No one should have to go through these withdrawal symptoms on their own.
 At Tides Edge Detox Center, clients will have emotional and physical support around the clock.
+We provide a range of programs to support our residents as they go through withdrawal, including:

 - Alcohol detox programs